How to Start an Online Broker Account

-This is the second of a multi-part series on how to invest outside of a 401K.
-The whole idea for this series started when I was asking a group of about 30 co-workers if they invested outside of a 401K, and ZERO of them did.
+This article on online brokerage accounts has been updated for 2024.
+This is the second of a multi-part series on how to invest online outside of a 401K.
+The whole idea for this series started when I was asking a group of about 30 co-workers if they invested outside of a 401K, and zero of them did.

 What is a Discount Online Broker?